openshift/openshift-ansible/.github/ISSUE_TEMPLATE.md

 #### Description

-Please provide a brief description of your issue.
+Provide a brief description of your issue here.
+For example:

+> On a multi master install, if the first master goes down we can no
+> longer scaleup the cluster with new nodes or masters.

 ##### Version

+Please put the following version information in the code block indicated below.

+* Your ansible version per `ansible --version`

-If you're operating from a git clone provide the output of `git describe`.
-If you're running from playbooks installed via RPM or atomic-openshift-utils `rpm -q atomic-openshift-utils openshift-ansible`.
-Please also provide your version of ansible, `ansible --version`.
-Please the output between the code block below.
+If you're operating from a **git clone**:

+* The output of `git describe`

+If you're running from playbooks installed via RPM or `atomic-openshift-utils`

+* The output of `rpm -q atomic-openshift-utils openshift-ansible`

+Place the output between the code block below:

 ```
-Please place output here
+VERSION INFORMATION HERE PLEASE
 ```

 ##### Steps To Reproduce